-"Our annual Artista Vista is a unique event that highlights so much talent in the Midlands and beyond," said Sarah Lewis. executive director of the Vista Guild.
+"Our annual Artista Vista is a unique event that highlights so much talent in the Midlands and beyond," said Sarah Lewis, executive director of the Vista Guild.
 "The Vista has a rich history that began with artists.
-Now many of these artists as well as talented fresh faces help run and facilitate Artista Vista each spring and it's exciting garage at the corner of Pendleton and Bull streets.
-All exhibits are free and open to the public.
+Now many of these artists as well as talented fresh faces help run and facilitate Artista Vista each spring and it's exciting to meet and mingle with these artists while enjoying their work."